 ‘Downward Exploration’ is an attempt to understand our connection to each other and the world around us, in a deeper and more valuable way.

-I am still exploring, but in one place.
+I am still exploring, but in one place: the adventure is in the detail.

 “My idea of travel is a downward travel really.
 Getting to know where you are, better, and exploring feelings that you know more deeply.
 I always think that thing ‘knowing something by heart’ gives you a depth of possibility which is more potential than seeing new sights, however marvellous and exciting they are.”
 Lucian Freud